collinalexbell/choreo/README.md

 ## Table of Contents
 * Why this library?
+* High Level Overview
 * Protocol Written in Raw Bytes
 * How to Run Demo
 * How to Include into your own Project
 * Possible Modifications

 ### Why this library?
-I wanted a way to store many commands for servo motors onto a low memory Arduino.

-The best way I found to do this was to only store the destinations I want to the motors to end up after a certian period of time and then have code procedurally generate the actual raw positions to send to the Servo motors
+The official Arduino Servo library is great for sending single positions to a servo.
+However, another level of abstraction is needed if you wish to control the velocity and acceleration of the movement and synchronize it across multiple motors.
+The Arduino's limited RAM must also be seriously considered

+Choreo provides this abstraction by procedurally generating servo positions based on high level commands issued through its serial protocol

+### High Level Overview

-This allows the programmer to efficiently say:
+Choreo allows the programmer to efficiently say:

 ```
-Move motor0 20 degrees taking .5 seconds to do so
+Move motor0 20 degrees with constant velocity, taking .5 seconds to do so
-Then move motor0 20 degrees taking 1.5 seconds to do so
+Then move motor0 20 degrees with constant velocity, taking 1.5 seconds to do so
-Move motor 1 -45 degrees taking 2 seconds to do so
+Simultaneously, move motor 1 -45 degrees taking 2 seconds to do so
 ```
 Each one of these 3 commands is called a *procedure*

 Each motor's procedure buffer runs independently, so the above set of procedures would take 2 seconds total to run.

-The real protocol is below and is written in raw bytes
+The machine readable protocol documented below and is written in raw bytes.

 ### Limitations:

--Right now the library only supports linear interpolation, however I plan on writing other interpolation functions to ease the movement of the motors in and out.
+-Right now the library only supports constant velocity, however I plan on writing other interpolation functions to ease the movement of the motors in and out.

 -Each motor is limited to a buffer of 12 procedures on the ArduinoUno due to its low SRAM limitations.